-No, that's not a typo-certain distributions of Linux are supported under Hyper-V. Not only is the operating system supported, but a full set of device drivers also enable synthetic device support under Linux (see Figure 1.7).
-The drivers include the Hypercall adapter-a thin piece of software that runs in the Linux VM and increases performance by translating certain instructions to a format that Hyper-V can understand.
+No, that's not a typo-certain distributions of Linux are supported under Hyper-V. Not only is the operating system supported, but a full set of device drivers also enable synthetic device support under Linux (see Figure 1.7 on the next page).
+We'll go into more detail in Chapter 4.